Addiction Treatment in Mississippi

-About 4,000 to 8,000 people receive substance abuse treatment in Mississippi per year.1 Learn more about rehab programs in the state and get common questions answered about rehab in Mississippi, including how many programs take insurance and what to pack.
+About 4,000 to 8,000 people receive substance abuse treatment in Mississippi per year.1 Learn more about rehab programs in the state and get common questions answered about alcohol and drug rehab in Mississippi, including how many programs take insurance and what to pack.

 There are 89 alcohol and drug treatment centers in Mississippi, which are scattered throughout the state.
 Several programs are located in the Jackson area.2

 As of 2017, the state had:2

-In Mississippi, American Addiction Centers operates medical detox, residential treatment, partial hospitalization, intensive outpatient, standard outpatient, and sober living services, and medical detox in Mississippi.
-Our facility is about an hour and a half from Memphis International Airport.Get directions to our facility or call us at 888-966-8152 for more information on our programs.
+American Addiction Centers (AAC) operates residential treatment, partial hospitalization, intensive outpatient, standard outpatient, sober living services, and medical detox in Mississippi.
+Our facility is about an hour and a half from Memphis International Airport.Get directions to our facility or call us at for more information on our programs.
 If you cant talk with us now, provide you phone number in the box below and we’ll call you back.

-In 2015, 4,823 people received substance abuse treatment in Mississippi.
+In 2015, 4,823 people received addiction treatment in Mississippi.
 The top 5 addictions seen in treatment centers were:1

 Even though these are the most common addictions treated in the state, programs are capable of treating many other addictions including heroin, hallucinogens, prescription drugs, and inhalants.

 About 24% of programs in Mississippi offer specialized treatment services for people who have experienced domestic violence, and 26% treat people who have experienced sexual abuse.
 Almost 24% treat pregnant or postpartum women, and 26% offer treatment tailored to young adults.2

 AAC’s programs in Mississippi help people deal with all kinds of substance addiction and use different forms of therapy to help people process trauma, including equine therapy and Native American healing.
 We also tailor therapy to special groups such as young adults, pregnant women, and first responders.